sarikavenu/heroservice/README.md

 ## Deployment
 I have deployed and tested this in OpenShift, you can quickly spin a pod and try using an application type of Git and Java.

+I have enabled Git WebHook for Continuous Deployment as this is very simple in OpenShift.

 ## Routes
 I have not published any route as services are always invoked by Gateway and Eureka.